NatBat92/connect-4-game/README.md

 ### Future Features

 * Use colours so players can choose a colour token instead of a character
-* Have an AI player
+* Have an AI player instead of the need for 2 human players
 * Implement a score system

 ## Data Model

-I decided to use a gameboard class as my model for this project.
+I decided to use a gameboard class and a player class as my model for this project.
 The game creates the board and will store the players move in the relevant position.

 The gameboard class holds the way the game board looks (rows/ columns) and ceates the spacing between the different columns.
 The class also holds the user tokens and the players turns.
 The class also holds various methods that will print out the board to the console on each turn with the updated board that shows the previous players move.
 This also holds the method that the game uses to determine the winner and methods that catch various errors such as invalid moves to outside the game grid.